Scotland is undoubtedly one of the most beautiful places in the world to visit.

 6. Loch Ness

 No visit to Scotland is complete without searching for Nessie at Loch Ness.
-Book yourself onto one of the many tours and cruises to explore the world’s most famous Loch.
+Book yourself onto one of the many tours and cruises to explore one of the most beautiful places in Scotland.
 Even if you don’t find Nessie, a visit to Urquhart Castle will make the trip worthwhile.

 7. Fairy Pools, Isle of Skye

 The Fairy Pools on the Isle of Skye is scattered with beautiful rock pools and waterfalls cascading from the Cuillin Mountains.
-There’s a 2.4km trail to follow where you can take in all the amazing views along the way.
+There’s a 2.4km trail to follow where you can take in some of the best views in Scotland along the way.

 8. Edinburgh Castle, Edinburgh

 Overlooking the heart of the capital, Edinburgh Castle sits on Castle Rock, a volcanic plug that has been occupied by humans since the iron age!
-The castle is open daily with plenty of exhibits and tours to take advantage of – and don’t miss out on seeing the one o’clock gun in action, which is fired (yes that’s right) at 1pm every day!
+The castle is open daily with plenty of exhibits and tours to take advantage of – and don’t miss out on seeing the one o’clock gun in action, which is fired at 1pm every day, with the exception of Sundays!

 9. Calton Hill, Edinburgh